-Q: What are the steps in changing a rear oil seal on a direct drive Atomic 4?
+Q: What are the steps in changing a rear oil seal?

 A: While it's not difficult to replace a rear oil seal, poor access on a particular boat can make the job much more difficult.
 The tools mentioned in the text, can be found in the specialty tool section of our online catalog at moyermarine.com, and will make the job considerably easier.